-In a 2023 directors' survey, a third of the respondents said that their board lacks the expertise to oversee "new" areas such as cybersecurity, and over 40% felt the same regarding climate risks.112 In an era when directors' oversight responsibilities are expanding, expanding the diversity of directors' skill sets thus seems intuitive.
+In a 2023 directors' survey, a third of the respondents said that their board lacks the expertise to oversee "new" areas such as cybersecurity, and over 40% felt the same regarding climate risks.114 In an era when directors' oversight responsibilities are expanding, expanding the diversity of directors' skill sets thus seems intuitive.
 Adding directors with ESG expertise can improve board effectiveness in the following ways.

-At the most basic level, increasing the diversity of skills brings greater resources to the table, and thus could lead to a more complete analysis of ESG issues that increasingly make it to the board's agenda.113
+At the most basic level, increasing the diversity of skills brings greater resources to the table, and thus could lead to a more complete analysis of ESG issues that increasingly make it to the board's agenda.115

-At a deeper level, our interviewees emphasized that having a director with expertise in a specific subject matter helps the board switch from a reactive to a proactive mode on that subject.114 When a board does not have expertise in issues such as, say, AI bias or data privacy violation, it usually deals with problems only after they arise.
-Adding directors with expertise in dealing with such issues could help the board anticipate and avoid the problems to begin with.115
+At a deeper level, our interviewees emphasized that having a director with expertise in a specific subject matter helps the board switch from a reactive to a proactive mode on that subject.116 When a board does not have expertise in issues such as, say, AI bias

-111 We return to this point when discussing policy implications in Part IV infra.
+112 We return to this point when discussing policy implications in Part IV infra.